 Yes.
 The Capital Area MPO has an adopted Public Involvement Policy (PIP) that was last revised and adopted on April 20, 2016.
 Public review on the Policy was available 45 days prior to the adoption of the PIP.
 Adequate notice is provided through the local newspapers; as well as the Capital Area MPO website for public meetings; and the public is given an opportunity to provide oral and/or written comments during TCC and/or Executive Board meetings; as well as posting comments on the Capital Area MPO website.
 The PIP is reviewed and periodically updated as needed.
 Capital Area MPO staff as of 2012 had been working with staff of the Durham-Chapel Hill-Carrboro MPO as well as FHWA and NCDOT to develop a comprehensive identification, outreach, reporting, and complaint process for traditionally underserved populations.
 This process, known as the Title VI/Minority/Low Income/Limited English Proficient Outreach Plan, was adopted as of November 16, 2016.
 All plans and program documents associated with public input are posted on the Capital Area MPO website, including links from the homepage.
-The PIP and Title VI / LEP Plans were updated during FY 19 and implementation of them will continue in FY 22.
-Additional updates during FY22 will include performance metrics for public engagement that can be measured and monitored across MPO activities.
+The PIP and Title VI / LEP Plans were updated during FY 19 and implementation of them will continue in FY 23.
+Additional updates during FY22 and FY 23 will include performance metrics for public engagement that can be measured and monitored across MPO activities.
+The MPO received a commendation for public engagement in the most recent Federal Certification Review in 2021, including for website and information sharing.